 Dritan Gjonbalaj is Director General of the Civil Aviation Authority.
 In this position he was appointed by the Government of the Republic of Kosovo in September 2008 and was reappointed for a second five-year term in November 2013.
 Since 2000 has exercised various responsibilities in the civil aviation sector, including that of Deputy Director of the Civil Aviation Regulatory Office during 2006-2008.
 He has a Masters in Aviation Law from the University of Leiden, Netherlands.
 Mr. Gjonbalaj is a member of the European Air Law Association.
 He has led Republic of Kosovo delegations in negotiations that resulted in entering into bilateral air transport agreements with several states.
 He has also represented the country in various international civil aviation fora.
 In June 2015 he was chosen head of Joint Services Provision Area Initiative (JSPA) Initiative, which besides Republic of Kosovo includes Albania, Macedonia, Montenegro and Hungary.

-Xhelil Bekteshi was born on January 1, 1975 in Pristina.
-He completed his primary, secondary and university education in Prishtina.
+Xhelil Bekteshi was born in Pristina where he completed his primary, secondary and university education.
 Mr. Bekteshi completed his undergraduate and postgraduate studies at the Public University of Prishtina (now Hasan Prishtina) Faculty of Economics, Management and Informatics, majoring in Management and Informatics and postgraduate studies majoring in Marketing.

 He started working in September 2002, in the Municipality of Prishtina, as Coordinator for Budget and Finance, in the Department of Finance and Property.
 During this period he was also involved in the European integration process, as Officer for Coordination of European Integration.